department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

 - Counseling
 - Referrals

-We provide these services at our community-based Vet Centers, in your home, or in another location where you feel most comfortable.
+We provide these services at our community-based Vet Centers, or in your home or another location where you feel most comfortable.

 ### How do I get these benefits?